Health Topics

 A laboratory (lab) test checks a sample of your blood, urine (pee), or other body fluid or tissue to learn about your health.
 The sample is sent to a lab where health care professionals test it to see if it contains certain substances and, if so, how much.

 Some lab tests can clearly show whether you do or don't have a specific health condition.
-For example, a pregnancy test can show whether or not a person is pregnant.
+For example, a pregnancy test can show whether or not you are pregnant.

 Why do I need a lab test?

-- Tell you if you have a high risk for getting a specific disease.
-This alerts you to take steps to lower your risk.
+- Are at high risk for a specific disease.
 For example, a cholesterol test measures the amount of cholesterol in a sample of your blood.
 The results can help you understand your risk for heart disease.

-Suggest whether you need more testing to check for a condition or disease.
-These screening tests look for signs that you may have a health problem so that you can have more testing to find out for sure.
-For example, one type of screening test for colon cancer looks for blood in your stool (poop).
+- Need additional testing.
+These tests look for signs that you may have a health problem so that you can have more testing to find out for sure.
+For example, one type of test for colon cancer looks for blood in your stool (poop).
 If blood is found, it could be a sign of cancer.
-So, your provider may order a colonoscopy to find out for sure whether you have cancer.
+To find out if it is cancer, your provider may order a colonoscopy.

 What is a reference range?

 Lab test results are reported in different ways.
 Some results are a number.
+For example, your low-density lipoprotein (LDL) result for a cholesterol test may be 125 or 80.
 But how do you know what that number means?

 - You can't compare test results from different labs.